fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

   \usepackage{dashrule}
   \usepackage{setspace}
   \onehalfspacing
----

-# Abstract

-The purpose of this document is to provide guidelines and considerations for setting up Lenovo Open Cloud (aka.
-LOC) networks.

-# Executive Summary
+abstract: |
   Lenovo Open Cloud consists of a list of physical servers (aka. nodes) and virtual machines (VMs).
 This reference environment provides a comprehensive example demonstrating how to set up networks to connect these servers and VMs together.

-Lenovo Open Cloud is a highly configurable system.
-From the point of view of physical servers, LOC can be deployed on a 6-server or 9-server configuration.
-In this document we will use a 9-server configuration as example.
+---

+# Introduction

+The target audience for this Reference Architecture (RA) is system administrators or system architects.
+Some experience with Red Hat implementation of virtualization, shared storage, and OpenStack is helpful, but it is not required.

+Technology evolves fast.
+We have seen the wave of hardware virtualization in both server space and in personal computing.
+Then came cloud computing, in which infrastructure becomes even more abstract and remote to end user than ever before.
+Instead of being viewed as brick and mortar, server, storage, networking are **resources** that can be requested, leased for a period of time, paid per use, and releases when done &mdash; all through nothing but an online account and a credit card.
+The flexibility of this model and the feeling that resource pool can be extended boundlessly has both lowered barrier of entry of new application growing from zero to infinity with little sweat, and elevated requirement on the design, implementation, and operation of such infrastructure

+Further more,  along the trail  of technology evolution,  business has been left with an army of legacy systems which were designed and built on  a technology  stack  that  was adequate  then,  but  not in  trend now.
+Millions have  been  invested, millions  of  users are  probably depending  on  the continuity  of  service,  and many  developers  and operators were  trained and are  given the responsibility  to maintain such stack.
+It is neither feasible to  cut the cord just because a new technology becomes the  talk of the day, nor advisable  to continue as before  without  taking  advantage  of   what  new  tools  can  bring.
+Therefore, it is  not only desirable, but in our  opinion essential to have an  infrastruture that is  both flexible and balanced  &mdash; it must support  a broad  range of  user and  application by  providing a platform that has  a rich mix of building blocks  which, first of all, covers common needs out of box, such as keeping an operating system up to  date via  patch,  update  and hotfix,  while  maintaining an  open architecture to extend both horizontally in term of resource (compute, storage, networking), and vertically (application stack).

+It is with this in mind that Leonov Open Cloud is designed to combine the best of technologies in the market today into a coherent user experience while all the following users will feel at home:

+1. **VM users**: Open Cloud supports hardware virtualization in its core.
+Traditional virtual machines users and applications can be migrated onto the platform while minimizing dependency on underline hardware environment.

+2. **Cloud users**: Open Cloud provides on-premise cloud computing environment based on OpenStack, the leading cloud operating system.

+3. **Container users**: Devops have continuously pushed the boundary to merge development and production into a single, consistent experience that what developer uses as a `sandbox` should be identical as what can be used in production.
+By doing so not only we will eliminate the necessity to maintain multiple stacks catering for different environments &mdash; a typical setup will be one for development, one for testing, and one for production, but minimize chance of incompatibility and bugs due to difference between two environments.

+This RA describes the system architecture for the Lenovo Open Cloud Platform based on Lenovo ThinkSystem servers and Lenovo network switches.
+It provides detail of the hardware requirements to support various node roles and the corresponding configuration of the systems.
+It also describes the network architecture and details for the switch configurations.
+The hardware bill of materials is provided for all required components to build the Open Cloud cluster.
+An example deployment is used to show how to prepare, provision, deploy, and manage the Open Cloud on Lenovo ThinkSystem servers and Lenovo network switches.

+# Business problem and business value

+## Business problem

+## Business value

 # Architecture Overview

-![Lenovo Open Cloud Architecture][overall architecture]

 Lenovo Open Cloud has two sets of clusters: `management cluster` and `workload cluster`.
 Workload cluster refers to applications directly interfacing with end user.
 Management cluster refers to applications that manage and provide Open Cloud services.

+![Lenovo Open Cloud Architecture][overall architecture]

+Management cluster includes a `platform foundation layer` and four groups of service.

+Platform foundation
+: Foundation layer includes 3-, 6-, or 9- servers depending on
+  configuration, storage disks inside server, two 1Gb switches, and two 10Gb switches.
+It supports virtual machines on top of Red Hat Virtualization.
+Storage uses a Gluster FS cluster that spans across all servers.

 # Hardware

+Lenovo Open Cloud is a highly configurable system.
+From the point of view of physical servers, LOC can be deployed on a 6-server or 9-server configuration.
+In this document we will use a 9-server configuration as example.

 ## Platform servers